blurridge/ISMISCrawler/README.md

 - Managed to impelement authentication and scraping capability.
 - Need to implement a catch function in case of site crash or incorrect credentials.

+January 20, 2021
+- Implemented checking for login status and site crash.
+- Next plan would be to implement a checker for remaining balance for the semester.